Chad Bianco: Personal life

 Following a hacking incident in September 2021 against a database belonging to the Oath Keepers, Bianco, along with over 200 law-enforcement officers, was exposed as a former member of the organization.
 He later stated that he had paid for a $40 one-year membership in the organization in 2014 and did not renew it for the next year.
-Bianco has since disavowed the group's violent conduct.
+Bianco has since disavowed the group's violent conduct, although he maintained that he is "proud" to be an Oath Keeper during a 2026 gubernatorial debate.